PaulESantos/redbookperu/README.md

 ### Installation

-You can install the ppendemic package from CRAN using:
+You can install the `redbookperu` package from CRAN using:

 ``` r
 install.packages("redbookperu")